daviddoria/InteractiveImageGraphCutSegmentation/README.txt

 If you ever update with 'git pull origin master', you must then do 'git submodule update --recursive'.

-This pulls in all of the dependencies including Mask, ITKHelpers, VTKHelpers, Helpers, ITKVTKHelpers, and ScribbleInteractorStle.
+This pulls in all of the dependencies including Mask (which includes ITKHelpers and then Helpers), ITKVTKHelpers, VTKHelpers, and ScribbleInteractorStyle.

 Overview
 --------